THE · THUMB · LOOP MMXXVI

 Everything else is set.
 These are the calls left to make — the leading option is marked in brass.

-Saturday option
+Saturday option ✓ locked

 The big one — does the Edson go in?
+Resolved: no, it gets its own ride.

 Lodging ✓ locked